sebmartel/food-truck-finder/README.md

 # How do we turn this into proper web service?

-Our webservice may need to provide a paginated API with parameterized date to facilitate consistent paging.
+Our webservice may need to provide a paginated API with parameterized datetiem to facilitate consistent paging.

 ```
-GET /trucks?date=<ISO 8601 date>&offset=x&limit=y
+GET /trucks?date=<ISO 8601 datetime>&offset=x&limit=y
 ```

 Our nicely formatted output could be returned as content-type text/plain.
 A